webplatform/docs/tutorials/canvas_notearsgame/index.md

    }
  }

 When you test this snippet, you may notice that you can move player off the screen.
-Let's clamp the player's position to keep it within the bounds.
+Let's keep the player's position within the bounds.
 We can also increase the speed of the player's movement on the screen.

  function update() {